-The wild Elekk stomped down a grassy hill with an added urgency that set off dozens of alarms in my head.
-The herd was surprised by something, and that meant we still hadn’t lost the Horde rogue that tried to ambush us a few miles outside of Telaari Station.
+In the fields of Narshann, wild elephants stomped down a grassy knoll with an added urgency that set off dozens of alarms in my head.
+The herd was surprised by something, and that meant we still hadn’t lost the Yunai rogue that tried to ambush us a few miles outside of the last town.

 Iliera, the only other one out here with me, was riding close as I gauged how to proceed.
 She didn’t seem concerned, but she was clearly aware of the same fact.
 We weren’t just being casually pursued.
 The rogue on our tail wanted to find us.